MianSaadTahir/Contra-Shooter/README.md

 ## Usage
 1. Clone the repository:
    `git clone https://github.com/miansaadtahir/contrashooter.git`
-2. Navigate to the project directory:
-   `cd ContraShooter`
-3. Launch the `contrashooter.exe` file.
+2. Launch the `contrashooter.exe` file.

 ## Documentation
 For a detailed overview of the gameplay mechanics and features, refer to the [Documentation](./documentation) in the repository.